vivaria/edisonrul.ing/docs/source/cards/blackwing-silverwind-the-ascendent.md

-# BLACKWING - SILVERWIND THE ASCENDENT
+# Blackwing - Silverwind The Ascendent

 > ① When this card is Synchro Summoned, you can select and destroy up to 2 face-up monsters on the field with DEF lower than this card's ATK. Ⓒ You cannot conduct your Battle Phase the turn you activate this effect. ② The next time a "Blackwing" monster you control would be destroyed by battle during your opponent's turn, it is not destroyed, this effect only happens once.